abhishiv/pusher-lite/README.md

-# A node client for pusher
+# A pusher client for node.js

 ## How to use